Snowflake-Labs/sfguide-spcs-cortex-reactjs-flask-app/README.md

-# ReactJS Application with Snowflake Cortex in Snowpark Container Sevices Snowday 2023
+# ReactJS Application with Snowflake Cortex in Snowpark Container Sevices

 ## Overview